iterative/dvc.org/static/docs/commands-reference/push.md

 The `dvc push` command allows one to upload data to remote storage.

+Under the hood a few actions are taken:

+* The pipeline DAG is constructed by default from all current DVC stages.
+The command-line options listed below will either limit or expand the set of stages to consult.
+* For each file referenced from each selected stage there is a corresponding entry in the local cache.
+DVC checks if the file exists, or not, in the remote cache simply by looking for it using the hash code.
+From this DVC gathers a list of files missing from the remote cache.
+* Upload the cache files, if any, missing from the remote cache.

 If the `--remote REMOTE` option is not specified, then the default remote, configured with the `core.config` config option, is used.
 See `dvc remote`, `dvc config` and this [example](/doc/get-started/configure) for more information